tibordp/wigglenet/README.md

 ## Introduction

-Wigglenet uses the standard [`ptp`](https://www.cni.dev/plugins/current/main/ptp/) CNI plugins with [`host-local` IPAM](https://www.cni.dev/plugins/current/ipam/host-local/) to allocate IP addresses to pods based on the node subnets.
+Wigglenet uses the standard [`ptp`](https://www.cni.dev/plugins/current/main/ptp/) CNI plugin with [`host-local` IPAM](https://www.cni.dev/plugins/current/ipam/host-local/) to allocate IP addresses to pods based on the node subnets.
 Wigglenet also establishes an overlay network using [Wireguard](https://www.wireguard.com/).
 In addition to encapsulation, this also provides hassle-free encryption of pod-to-pod traffic.

 Wigglenet runs as a daemonset on every node and does the following things:
 - Initializes each new node on startup, sets up the Wireguard interface and writes the CNI configuration